-In this brief, the Accessibility for Ontarians with Disabilities Act Alliance (AODA Alliance) and ARCH Disability Law Centre (ARCH) jointly present 58 concrete, workable, and much-needed revisions needed to strengthen Ontario's 2011 Transportation Accessibility Standard that was enacted under the Accessibility for Ontarians with Disabilities Act (AODA).
+In this brief, the Accessibility for Ontarians with Disabilities Act Alliance (AODA Alliance) and ARCH Disability Law Centre (ARCH) jointly present concrete, workable, and much-needed revisions to strengthen Ontario's 2011 Transportation Accessibility Standard that was enacted under the Accessibility for Ontarians with Disabilities Act (AODA).
+We present our recommendations to Ontario's Transportation Standards Development Committee.
+We ask that Committee to give us a chance to meet with it in person, to present and discuss our recommendations.